top of page

 The congregation finally returned to the remodeled sanctuary on April 10, 2022 — Palm Sunday.

 In January 2024, the Rev. Kathleen Kingslight retired from St. Paul's after 14 years as rector.
-An interim, the Rev. Dr. Jane Maynard was named in mid-January.
+An interim priest, the Rev. Dr. Jane Maynard, was named in mid-January.

 Hang on as our second century continues ….